RainCat1998/obsidian-custom-attachment-location/README.md

   - `folderName`: The name of the folder containing the current note.
   - `folderPath`: The full path to the folder containing the current note.
   - `originalCopiedFileExtension`: Extension of the original copied to clipboard or dragged file.
-  - `originalCopiedFileName`: File name of the original copied to clipboard or dragged file.
+  - ``: File name of the original copied to clipboard or dragged file.
   - `fillTemplate(template)`: Function to fill the template with the given format.
 E.g., `substitutions.fillTemplate('${date:YYYY-MM-DD}')`.
 - `format`: optional format string.